logzio/logzio-app-metrics/README.md

     Install-Package Logzio.App.Metrics

-If you prefer to install the library manually, download the latest version from the releases page.
+If you prefer to install the library manually, download the latest version from NuGet Gallery.

 ## Getting Started